shadowchamber/ApplicationSuiteAux/README.md

 # ApplicationSuiteAux
-Dynamics 365 for finance and operations Auxiliary model for standard model ApplicationSuiteAux
+Dynamics 365 for finance and operations Auxiliary model for standard model ApplicationSuiteAux.